 Looking at a global map of where and which vaccines are currently being administered, it is clear that spheres of vaccine influence fall as much along diplomatic lines as on economic ones.

-In Europe, EU promises of assistance to Balkan states and access to EU vaccines have fallen flat, forcing Eastern European countries to wait or to turn to Chinese or Russian options; many have opted for the latter.
+In Europe, EU promises of assistance to Balkan states and access to EU vaccines have fallen flat, forcing Eastern European countries to wait or to turn to Chinese or Russian options; many have opted for the latter, often acquired through donations from Serbia.
 Some of the EU countries that are experiencing resurgences in coronavirus cases, such as the Czech Republic, Hungary, and Slovakia, similarly have begun exploring non-EU options as the bloc's rollout of vaccines has faltered.

 In Latin America, the region is divided between Western (namely Pfizer/BioNTech), Russian, and Chinese vaccines, many of which have been donated by China, India, Israel, or Russia.
 Except for Colombia, each of the thirty-six Caribbean and Latin American countries receiving vaccines through COVAX are still waiting for those doses' arrival.
 Notably, of the nine Caribbean island nations that have launched vaccination campaigns, all but one are dependent on Indian donations or COVAX.